Skip to content

 Terminal window

-# Find components named 'unit1' OR 'stack1'
+# Find components named 'unit1' and 'stack1'

 terragrunt find --filter unit1 --filter stack1

-# Find components in ./envs/prod/* OR ./envs/stage/*
+# Find components in ./envs/prod/* and ./envs/stage/*

 terragrunt find --filter './envs/prod/*' --filter './envs/stage/*'